mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 The local environment offers ==**not only possibilities for local development**== but also a general ability to ==**manage all Zerops development or production services**== , using zcli VPN.

 To connect to the database from your local workspace, you can utilize the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zcli](/documentation/cli/installation.html), as previously mentioned.
 This allows you to access the database the same way other services inside the project can, but unlike those services, you cannot use references to the environment variables.
-Therefore, if you need to use them, you should copy the values manually through the "**How To Access** / **Database access details**“ section of the service detail in your application and use them in your private local configuration strategy.
+Therefore, if you need to use them, you should copy the values manually through the **How To Access** / **Database access details** section of the service detail in your application and use them in your private local configuration strategy.

 ![MariaDB Service](./images/MariaDB-Database-Access-Details.png "Database Access Details")